mrc-ide/odin/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9f/Odin_%28Manual_of_Mythology%29.jpg/250px-Odin_%28Manual_of_Mythology%29.jpg)

-`odin` implements a high-level language for describing and implementing ordinary differential equations in R.  It provides a "domain specific language" (DSL) which _looks_ like R but is compiled directly to C.  The actual solution of the differential equations is done with the deSolve package, giving access to the excellent Livermore solvers (`lsoda`, `lsode`, etc).
+`odin` implements a high-level language for describing and implementing ordinary differential equations in R.  It provides a "domain specific language" (DSL) which _looks_ like R but is compiled directly to C.  The actual solution of the differential equations is done with the [`deSolve`](https://cran.r-project.org/package=deSolve) package, giving access to the excellent Livermore solvers (`lsoda`, `lsode`, etc), or with [`dde`](https://cran.r-project.org/package=dde) for use with delay differential equations.

 * The DSL is _declarative_ reflecting the mathematical nature of the equations (typically ordinary differential equations are simple mathematical relationships, so the order should not matter).
 * It includes support for equations that involve vectors, matrices and higher dimensional arrays (up to 8!), including a high-level array indexing notation that removes the need for explicit looping.
-* Delay differential equations are supported, including when the delayed quantities are expressions of variables.
+* Delay differential equations are supported, including when the delayed quantities are arbitrarily complicated expressions of variables.
-* Interpolation functions can be used to include time-varying quantities into the model
+* Interpolation functions can be used to include time-varying quantities into the model (piecewise constant, linear and spline interpolation is supported, using [`cinterpolate`](https://cran.r-project.org/package=cinterpolate).
 * The equations are analysed before compilation so that parts that do not depend on time are not included in the final derivative calculations.
 * Supports user-supplied parameters for any part of the system.
 * Supports a large number of mathematical functions